 Chromographic Press (Hamden, Connecticut) - Owned by P. Peter Shorin at the time it was shut down in 1971 (as Topps got ready for their IPO) I think this was previously the Stecher-Traung plant but am not positive.
 Some firm in Hamden did work for Topps from at least 1962, that I do know.

-Federated Lithographers (Providence, Rhode Island) - Friend o'the Archive Bob D'Aangelo best summarized their Topps involvement here.
+Federated Lithographers (Providence, Rhode Island) - Friend o'the Archive Bob D'Angelo best summarized their Topps involvement here.
 They did a lot of work for Topps when the big baseball card boom hit in the mid-80's.
 Bought out by Quebecor in 1989.

 A. Hoen & Co.
 (Baltimore, Maryland) - Not much is known other than they were founded before the Civil War, did some work for Topps at some point and shut down in 1981.
 The best information I have on them is here.